hyperledger-labs/fabric-channeled-add-ons-gen/README.md

 ## Application

-TBD
+The application is written in Typescript (4.8) and express (4.18).

 ## Extension

-The extension is written in Typescript and React.
+The extension is written in React (18.2) Typescript (4.8).
+For routing between the views, React Router (6.4) was used.
+We used fetch API for communicating with the application.

 ## Smart Contract